A kitchen makeover can add sparkle to a home and enhance its appeal to prospective buyers. The job doesn’t have to cost thousands of dollars.

 The Focus Mantra/Getty Images

-When it comes to countertops, homeowners have even more budget options.
+When it comes to countertops, you have even more budget options.
 Granite tile can give you a granite look without the price of a granite slab, says Gold, who adds that you can tile over existing tile if you rough up the underlying surface with a sander.

 Replacing kitchen appliances may exceed your budget.
 But if you’re willing to accept minor imperfections, it is possible to pick up a new appliance for less than $500.